npke/todo-app/README.md

-# Pre-work - *Name of App Here*
+# Pre-work - *Todo*

-**Name of your app** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.
+**Todo** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.

-Submitted by: **Your Name Here**
+Submitted by: **Ke Nguyen Phu**

-Time spent: **X** hours spent in total
+Time spent: **12** hours spent in total

 ## User Stories